-- Iow level furniture and screens to divide areas - tray stacks for children who may require this level of formality in their learning environment - resources are accessible and are clearly labelled using photographs, Spring Common agreed symbols or text as appropriate - resources are returned to their storage location at the end of a teaching session. - surfaces are kept reasonably tidy and free from clutter - schedules and timetables are easily accessible for reference - once set up reorganisation of the room is kept to a minimum - personal areas for the storage of coats, bags and equipment
+- low level furniture and screens to divide areas - resources are accessible and are clearly labelled using photographs, Spring Common agreed symbols or text as appropriate - Resources are returned to their storage location at the end of a teaching session. - schedules and timetables are easily accessible for reference once set up reorganisation of the room is kept to a minimum personal areas for the storage of coats, bags and equipment of a well-organised classroom where resources are located in a predictable and labelled location.

 In promoting the independence of students with ASC it is important to encourage them to take control of their own learning requirements wherever possible.
-This is more easily achieved in the context of a well-organised classroom where resources are located in a predictable and labelled location.
+This is more easily achieved in the context